No Marriage Ties

 No Marriage Ties is a 1933 American pre-Code drama film directed by J. Walter Ruben and written by Arthur Caesar, H.W.
 Hanemann, Sam Mintz.
 The film stars Richard Dix, Elizabeth Allan, Doris Kenyon, Alan Dinehart and David Landau.
 The film was released on August 8, 1933, by RKO Pictures.

-Synopsis
+Plot

 A heavy-drinking journalist joins forces with a public relations man to form a successful advertising agency.
 Although the business becomes a success, it takes a toll on the ex-reporter's personal life.